Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-Once the vegetables have been cooked for a few minutes, and the onions are beginning to turn translucent, add in everything else.
-Personally I added the cherry tomatoes, passata, garlic and basil first.
-I then added the purée and Worcestershire sauce after a few minutes.
-I then added the beef stock, slowly, while stirring it in.
+Once the vegetables have been cooked for a few minutes, and the onions are beginning to turn translucent, add in the rest of the ingredients.
+I add the cherry tomatoes, passata, garlic and basil first.
+I then add the tomato purée and Worcestershire sauce after a few minutes.
+Before finally adding the beef stock, slowly, while combining.

-Bring everything up to the boil and then allow it to simmer for at least 45 minutes.
+Bring the mixture to the boil and allow to simmer for 45 minutes.

 Once it has simmered thoroughly leave it to cool slightly.
 Once it has cooled slightly you can use a stick blender to get this blended.